surister/conecta/conecta-docs/docs/arrow_backends.md

 ## Why different arrow backends?

-These libraries are implementations of the arrow specification, which is not tied to a programming language, each have different properties and advantages that you can take advantage of.
+Libraries like `pyarrow` or `nanoarrow` are implementations of the arrow specification, which is not tied to a programming language, each have different properties and advantages that you can take advantage of.
 If you come across an advantage that is not documented here, please contribute it!

 ## `arro3`
 The package size is significantly smaller (2.2-2.9MB) than `pyarrow`'s (26-45MB), depending on the system.

 It is less feature-complete but is perfectly fine if you are just loading data in e.g. Polars.
-Creating a polars dataframe from an `arro3` table can be measurably faster than `pyarrow`.
+Creating a polars dataframe from an `arro3` table can be measurably faster than `pyarrow` **in some datasets**.

-Releases are typically faster and paired with the latest arrow version.
+Additionally, releases are typically faster and paired with the latest arrow version.

 ```python
 import timeit